 ACCESS SHARE lock that prevents certain operations, such as

-VACUUM operations, during execution.
+VACUUM operations, during runtime.
 For these reasons, you should schedule

 ANALYZE operations periodically, or when there are significant changes to leaf partition data.